 Mommi was created its prenatal protein powder to make it simple and easy to get the extra nutrition you need when pregnant or nursing.
 Each serving includes 15 grams of protein, a complete prenatal vitamin, and it is NON-GMO, gluten free, and only uses ingredients that are high quality and safe for anyone to take.
 We designed it so it can be used as a meal supplement or replacement.
 It is easy to mix with just about anything you would like including milk, water, yogurt, baked treats among other things.
 Visit mommi.com/shop to order a single pouch to try or sign up for a subscription and save.

-No matter which protein you decide to use, read labels and check with the manufacturer to see how they process their protein before knocking back a shake or smoothie.
+No matter which protein you decide to use, read labels and check with the manufacturer to see how they process their protein before knocking back a shake or smoothie; you can always ask for a COA if you want more information.
+Don’t take products that advise women who are pregnant or nursing not to take them.
 And of course, talk with a healthcare professional for supplement suggestions or if you have any other questions or concerns.